 Process to Change Personal Records

 All students, faculty, and staff are welcome to change their Display Name, Chosen Name, Pronouns, and Gender Identity in the Self-Service college system at any time.
-For step-by-step instructions, follow this link.
+For step-by-step instructions, please see the images below.
 Once changes are saved, they will appear on your profile as well as in Colleague, ScotWeb, and other college systems within 24 – 48 hours.

 If you have any questions, contact SGI@wooster.edu.